 - Longridge Activity Centre, Marlow.
 Something a little bit different, this activity centre reaches out to kids and adults who like to adventure, offering activities such as kayaking, abseiling, and climbing.
 If you have kids in tow on your walk, this is an excellent option.
 A good choice for those walking on a budget.

 - Riverbank House, Cookham (http://www.riverbankcookham.co.uk/).
 An alternative to the above if you’re not too keen on more physical exertion, this is a proper bed and breakfast inside a Grade II listed building.
 Great panoramas, friendly faces, and excellent food.
 A fantastic choice.

 - Dee and Steve’s B&B, Windsor (http://www.deeandsteve.com/).
-A relatively affordable option in the heart of pricey Windsor, and very close to the trail, this is a great bed and breakfast.
-A great location, fantastic hospitality, and very affordable.
+A relatively affordable option in the heart of pricey Windsor and very close to the trail, this is a great bed and breakfast.
+A great location, fantastic hospitality, and is very affordable.
 This is a great middle ground option, suitable both for budget backpackers and those who usually crave a little more luxury.

 - London: London runs the gamut when it comes to accommodation options.
 Hostels, bed and breakfasts, hotels, Airbnbs, and plenty more.
 If you’re keen on a cheap stay in London, the YHA has plenty of properties.
 But those seeking luxury can find plenty of decadence.

 Are There Places To Eat And Drink Along The Thames Path?

 Yes.
 You’ll rarely struggle to find anywhere to eat and drink.
 You’ll never walk more than 15km without finding a spot with a tasty meal – or at least an opportunity to stock up on snacks.
 As you move eastwards, these eating opportunities become more ever-present.
 This is one of the great draws of this walk.
 Because it’s not too remote, you won’t have to worry too much about when and where to eat.